by Jason Mefford

 The risk-based internal auditing framework shows how internal audit activities can consider the key objectives of their organizations, the strategies utilized to meet those objectives, and what major threats, and corresponding risks, cause uncertainty about whether the organization can meet those objectives.
 This is the basis of risk-based internal auditing.

-The risk-based internal auditing framework includes seven related components: Understand, Identify, Assess, Plan, Perform, Report, and Monitor.
+The risk-based internal auditing framework includes eight related components: Understand, Identify, Assess, Plan, Perform, Report, Information and Monitor.
 The main focus of this book is to explain how to approach the Understand, Identify and Assess components of the framework in an innovative way, improving the overall value internal audit can provide to its organization, instead of testing the same internal controls over and over again.

 The principles outlined in this book are applicable to all internal audit activities, regardless of geographic location, industry, or type of organization.
 They can be used in the private or public sector, for profit or non-profit, large or small organizations.
 The concepts in this book can be used to improve the audit quality in any organization and ensure the internal audit activity is adding value by focusing on helping the organization meet its objectives, not just adding and testing internal controls.
 It helps the internal audit activity provide much better assurance on what the governance group and management is really concerned about – meeting the organization’s objectives.

 This book provides answers and practical how-to information to help internal audit activities take that next step in the evolution of the internal audit profession.
 It is a must read for any internal auditor.

 Jason Mefford is a Rock Star in internal audit, risk and complince.
 He is an internationally acclaimed speaker, trainer and executive coach and is considered the world’s leading expert on risk-based internal auditing.
 His unique perspective on blending risk management and internal audit concepts has lead to the development of the Risk-Based Internal Audit ModelTM discussed in this book.